 Easy to read

-Most mail design pieces that get thrown away instantly are ones that are cluttered with hard to read text.
+The mail pieces that get thrown away instantly are the ones that are cluttered with hard to read text.
 Your content should be written using a standard format with headings about the copy, sufficient spacing, clear font style and size.
 Avoid “cramming” in text where you don’t have to and design with the recipient in mind.
 Follow this guide on how to write easy to read text.

 High resolution images